 Surviving spouses of service-connected veterans may also be eligible for Dependency Indemnity Compensation (DIC).

 💡 We understand that navigating VA benefits can feel overwhelming.
-Our team is happy to connect you with trusted partners, including Elder Veterans Legal Aid Group, who specialize in helping families apply for and access these important benefits.
+Our team is happy to connect you with trusted partners who specialize in helping families apply for and access these important benefits.

 While most ONELIFE Senior Living communities are private pay, some families may qualify for Medicaid programs that cover memory care at other communities.